Esinko/hy-cyber-base-project-1/README.md

 Sign-up, create a profile for yourself and join chat-rooms or start a DM with another user.

 ### Architecture
 The program has separate backend and frontend components.
-The frontend is made with Flask templates using only HTML and CSS.
-The backend is a Flask webserver programmed (natively) in Python `3.13`.
+The frontend is made with Jinja2 templates using only HTML and CSS (trust me bro).
+The backend is a Python `3.13` native Flask webserver.
+It should work on Python `3.9` and later.

+#### Further Development
+It should be noted that this is not a feature-complete chat application and some features were dropped during development due to time constraints.
+These features are missing at the time of writing this:
+- Password reset
+- Profile pages
+- Admin management view (all chats & accounts listed etc.)

+I understand that this stack is not for production or event best practice (if such a thing exists), but it is highly readable and simple.
+These aspects support the main goal of this project, but they might make contributing to this project undesirable.
+However, contributions are welcome!

 ### Default Credentials
 There are 2 default accounts: